 A federal grant, administered by the Michigan Department of Transportation.
 Generally, up to $200,000/school in funds to help you build infrastructure (sidewalks, crosswalks, etc.) around your school plus up to $8,000/school in programming funds.
 On-going rolling deadlines for applications.

 Submit a proposal during the January application period.
 Hear back by April on awards.

 Complete the SRTS planning process, including: gathering a SRTS team, collecting surveys, conducting walking/biking audits, & completing an action plan.

-Submit application during a quarterly deadline, enter a 6-week review process, & receive award notification roughly two months after the final review.
+Submit application for our rolling deadline, enter an 8-week review process, & receive award notification roughly two months after the final review.

 Based on past success, both of these grants can be applied for multiple times.